jinmiyoon/CASPER/README.md

 ### Pytest
 This project uses pytest for writing and running unit tests.
 Pytest is a lightweight testing framework that makes it easy to write simple test functions using plain Python and assert statements.

+More information on pytest can be found at: https://docs.pytest.org/en/stable/

 Install pytest via pip.
 ```shell
 pip install pytest